The Colbert Report

 By striking down the Voting Rights Act of 1965, the Supreme Court effectively declares an end to racism in America.

-The Colbert ReportS9 The Supreme Court Rules on DOMA
+The Supreme Court Rules on DOMAThe Colbert ReportS9

 Following the Supreme Court's DOMA ruling, traditional marriage is as defenseless as a freshman frat pledge about to go through the spanking machine.